 While most of us are know about risks of trips and falls at work, of sore eyes or a stiff neck, it now seems that lack of movement could make millions of workers vulnerable to a health risk that’s being called – ‘e-thrombosis’.
 This condition may be most common among call centre workers and in the information technology sector.
-Some people work for up to 14 hours a day maybe going 3-4 hours at a time without getting up and moving.
+Some people sit at their workstations for up to 14 hours a day maybe going 3-4 hours at a time without getting up and moving.

 Virchow’s triad describes the way blood clots can form in the veins of the veins of the leg; they can be dislodged and form emboli which travel through the chambers of the heart to become lodged in the lungs – or the brain.

 What is e-thrombosis?

 - A deep vein thrombosis is a blood clot that develops in a deep vein, usually in the lower leg.

 - In most cases of DVT, the clots are small and do not cause any symptoms.
 The body’s own clot-busting mechanisms are able to gradually break them down so there are no long-term effects.